YuliyaBA/canrace-rag-business-rules/README.md

-# CanRace RAG QA Pipeline
+# CanRace RAG Business Rules Pipeline

 This repository implements a Retrieval-Augmented Generation (RAG) pipeline to validate racing eligibility logic for CanRace entities such as horses, jockeys, trainers, and owners.